Matt Sawchak focuses his practice on business litigation, antitrust, and appeals.

 He served as an expert witness in a resale-price-maintenance case in the North Carolina Business Court.

-He acted as lead defense counsel in enforcement proceedings, filed by North Carolina’s attorney general, that challenged trade association activities.
+He acted as lead defense counsel in state antitrust enforcement proceedings that challenged trade association activities.
 This North Carolina Business Court case raised questions of first impression under North Carolina antitrust law and under the Noerr-Pennington doctrine.

 He defended another law firm against fiduciary-duty claims threatened by a departing partner.